-So you just found a half-open bottle of fish sauce.
-You have bought it, used a few times, and put into storage.
+You’ve just found a half-open bottle of fish sauce.
+You bought it, used a few times, and put it into storage.
 Now a few months have passed, and you’re not quite sure if you can still use it.
 Does fish sauce go bad?

 How to Store Fish Sauce